Crimson Quill’s Appraisal #558

 Their date is nothing if not eventful but, despite the course of true love not running quite as smooth as he’d hoped, Ray is besotted and it appears that his feelings are reciprocated.
 However, back at the hotel, Ken receives the call he has been dreading from Harry and is informed of the real reason why he has been sent here to babysit his inexperienced friend.
 Suddenly Bruges is looking far less inviting.

 With love’s young dream on one side and the worries of the world now squarely rested on Ken’s broad shoulders, things begin to turn about-face.
 It’s an interesting swing in dynamic and the first clue that we are about to enter considerably darker territory.
-With Ray now snapping at his ankles like an excitable terrier, it is Ken who wears the long face as, irritant or no irritant, he has a soft spot for his less-travelled comrade and has no great desire to burst his bubble.
+With Ray now snapping at his ankles like an excitable terrier, it is Ken who wears the long face as, irritant or no irritant, he has a soft spot for his less-traveled comrade and has no great desire to burst his bubble.

 “An Uzi?
 I’m not from South Central Los fucking Angeles.
 I didn’t come here to shoot twenty black ten-year olds in a drive-by.
 I want a normal gun for a normal person.”